jeatzr/dwec-bi/docs/06_AJAX/README.md

 ### 2.1 **Backend Tools to construct REST API**

+We can construct a REST API: With any server-side language:

+  - PHP
+  - Java
+  - Rubi
+  - Python
+  - NODE.js
+  - ASP.NET

 For constructing an API, you'll often use a server-side framework.
 Some popular options are:

 - **Node.js with [Express](https://expressjs.com/) (JavaScript)**